Table of Contents

 Electroconvulsive therapy (ECT)

-It is a safe and effective method of treatment.
-The modality is reported to have a 90 % response rate.
+ECT is a safe and effective method of treatment, especially for patients whose symptoms no longer respond to pharmacotherapy.
+The modality is reported to have a 90% response rate.
 It is the treatment of choice in:

 - Severe depression